 PHYSICAL DIFFICULTY:Easy to moderate.
 Most of the walking will be easy, but there are 3 days with optional difficult hikes (i.e. at Nusagandi and Torti).
 The drives on this tour are almost all on paved roads, and none of the drives should exceed three hours.

 CLIMATE: Panama is tropical and so temperatures remain fairly constant year-round; in the lowlands, it will be hot and humid, with temperatures ranging between 70-90 Fahrenheit (21-31 Celsius), and humidity generally at around 80%.
 In the foothills and mountains temperatures will be considerably cooler, at around 50-66 Fahrenheit (10-19 Celsius).
 February is one of the driest times of year.

-ACCOMMODATION: Good on all but two nights, with full-time electricity, hot water and en-suite facilities everywhere.
-On two of the nights (in Torti) a simple hotel will be used, although this still has full time electricity and en-suite facilities.
-Internet should be available on all but these two nights.
+ACCOMMODATION: Good on all but two nights – apart for those nights, all have with full-time electricity, wi-fi, hot water and en-suite facilities everywhere, and lowland hotels have AC.
+On two of the nights (in Nusagandi) a simple lodge will be used; it has rustic cabins with private bathrooms but limited electricity and no hot water

 PHOTOGRAPHY:This is a birding tour, and the focus will be to try and find as many species as possible.
 However, the hummingbird feeders at the Rainforest Discovery Center, and at Cerro Azul often provide good opportunities to photograph hummingbirds, and fruit-eating birds.
 This is a good tour for a “birder with a camera”.